EABigEasy/Load-Data-into-DynamoDB/README.md

 # Load-Data-into-DynamoDB
-follow up Project on NextWork
+This is a follow up Project on NextWork
 <img width="966" alt="architecture-diagram" src="https://github.com/user-attachments/assets/48fe3fcf-0bab-47f5-a848-a8411ce9f775">

 AWS Project for Beginners